KlausFu/init-webproject/README.md

 # init-webproject
-script for creating files and load libraries to start a new simple web project
+script for creating files and loading libraries to start a new simple web project with php, less and javascript

 ## libraries
 the following libraries will be installed via npm